 Most importantly, it allows you to submit your tax reports to the German tax office.
 Based on your income and expenses, Sorted will automatically fill in all of your tax reports, and after, you can submit it online in one click.

 Moreover, all necessary features are available at zero monthly costs, but you can sign for the Pro or Business version at any time.
 Sign for a free account here.

 What Are Costs of Starting the Business in Germany

-Depending on which business you want to start and which form it will cost you a different amount.
-Below you can see the basic expenses when opening an LLC/Joint-stock company or become a solo-proprietor
+Depending on which business you want to start and which form, it will cost you a different amount.
+Below you can see the basic expenses when opening an LLC/Joint-stock company or becoming a solo-proprietor

 Self-employed/Sole trader/Sole proprietor